stephane-rbn/python-vscode-setup/README.md

 Tick the checkboxes where you can relate:

-- [ ] PyCharm is great but I miss VSCode lightness and customizability.
+- [ ] PyCharm is great but I miss VS Code lightness and customizability.
 Let's try to configure it.
-- [ ] I have just configured VSCode for Python development but intellisense/autocomplete/suggestions are not working as expected.
+- [ ] I have just configured VS Code for Python development but intellisense/autocomplete/suggestions are not working as expected.
 - [ ] I have watched a lot of YouTube videos and read a lot of articles but it's still not working.
 I'm missing PyCharm...

 If you can relate to any of the above, you are in the right place!
 I have found a solution that works for me.
 I hope it works for you too.

-> Disclaimer 1: I won't be covering the installation of Python or VSCode.
+> Disclaimer 1: I won't be covering the installation of Python or VS Code.
 I assume you have them installed 👌

 > Disclaimer 2: I have decided to not mention extensions that haven't been updated in over 3 years.